MoamenMoatazYoussef/moamens-notes/README.md

 All software developers go through the same problem, therefore I decided that instead of notes, **I'll write full scripts in the easiest, most organized way possible**, using basic everyday terms and examples whenever I can, and including as much details as possible.

-This repo contains **all the notes & scripts that I ever wrote**, my purpose is to *create a library of scripts that help beginner and intermediate software developers learn things more easily and efficiently*, enjoy :smile:
+This repo contains **all the notes & scripts that I ever wrote**, my purpose is to *create a library of scripts that helps beginner and intermediate software developers learn things more easily and efficiently*, enjoy :smile:

 ## List of scripts and their sources
 - **Jave Programming Language**, Source: Pluralsight courses: